Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: Counterexamples

 Next, we present another short proof for the fact that one cannot find a monotone function $\tau:[0,1]\to \RR$ such that \eqref{help_Goergens_2} holds, communicated to us by Yakov Nikitin.
 The right hand side of \eqref{help_Goergens_2} is non-negative for all $s,t\in[0,1]$, but one can choose a sufficiently small $\varepsilon\in(0,1)$ such that $\cov(M_\varepsilon,M_{1-\varepsilon})$ is negative.
 Indeed,

 which is negative for sufficiently small $\varepsilon\in(0,1)$.

 We note that, for a zero area Wiener bridge $(M_t)_{t\in[0,1]}$, Deheuvels \cite[Theorem 1.2]{Deh} derived a Karhunen--Lo\`eve expansion, Nazarov \cite[Theorem 1]{Naz} investigated small ball probablilities, and G\"orgens \cite[Section 6.1]{Goe} presented a SDE with $(M_t)_{t\in[0,1]}$ as a strong solution.
-However, up to our knowledge, no integral representation is available for $(M_t)_{t\in[0,1]}$, so $(M_t)_{t\in[0,1]}$ does not fit into our framework or into the one of Lachout \cite{Lac1}.
+However, up to our knowledge, no integral representation is available for $(M_t)_{t\in[0,1]}$, so $(M_t)_{t\in[0,1]}$ does not fit into the framework of Section \ref{section_gen_fram}.